 - 10. Information required in an application for a specific license is set out in 10 CFR \S 110.31 and \S 110.32.
 Applications are submitted on NRC Form 7, which is available on the NRC public web site.
-NRC may request additional information, if necessary, to conduct the licensing review required by the applicable statutes. - 11.
-For the materials listed in Appendix P to 10 CFR Part 110, licensees must submit import notifications at least seven days in advance of each shipment and include the information listed in 10 CFR § 110.50(c).
+NRC may request additional information, if necessary, to conduct the licensing review required by the applicable statutes. - 11. the materials listed in Appendix P to 10 CFR Part 110, licensees must submit import notifications at least seven days in advance of each shipment and include the information listed in 10 CFR § 110.50(c).
 In addition, import forms customarily required by other U.S. government agencies are also necessary for all items imported under NRC requirements (e.g., Customs and Border Protection and Department of Commerce documents).
 There may also be other reporting and advance notification requirements for certain transfers of nuclear material that are established by domestic possession licenses, not import licenses. - 12.
-Fees are charged for processing license applications in accordance with the fee schedule in 10 CFR § 170.21 and § 170.31 (e.g., for fiscal year 2015, the fees for import applications range from US\$ 1,300 to US\$ 17,400). - 13.
-The appropriate fee must accompany applications submitted for specific import licenses, otherwise processing will be delayed.
+13. Because the Consolidated Appropriations Act of 2018 currently excludes NRC international activities from the fee-recoverable budget in fiscal year 2018, import licensing actions will no longer be charged fees as of 24 August 2018.

-- 14. A specific import license is usually valid for a period of three to five years from the date of issuance but could be longer if the applicant so requests and the NRC agrees. - 15.
+- 14. specific import license is usually valid for a period of three to five years from the date of issuance but could be longer if the applicant so requests and the NRC agrees. - 15.
 There is no penalty for not using a specific NRC import license (i.e., if the items authorized for import are not imported); however, violations of any of the terms and conditions of an NRC import license are subject to enforcement including imposition of civil or criminal penalties. - 16.
 A specific license may be transferred or assigned to another person only with the approval of the Commission. - 17.
 Special conditions may be added to specific licenses if necessary to underscore unique, new or revised domestic requirements, for example, affecting transportation arrangements, security measures and timing of advance notifications.